geobtaa/metadata/docs/input-guidelines.md

 Although [Language is optional in the OGM schema](https://opengeometadata.org/docs/ogm-aardvark/language), a three-digit code is required for the BTAA Geoportal.

 ### Creator
 When possible, Creators should be drawn from a value in the [Faceted Application of Subject Terminology (FAST)](https://www.oclc.org/research/areas/data-science/fast.html).
+It is the first value in a data citation.

 ### Creator ID
 If the Creator value is from a name authority, insert the ID in this field.